-Tips:
+Tips for calcium intake include:

 - Drinking too many soft drinks may keep your body from using the calcium found in foods. - You can meet your day's requirement for calcium by consuming three 8-ounce glasses of milk, 1 ounce of reduced-fat cheese and one serving of leafy green vegetables.